numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

 .. list-table::

-   * - In MATLAB, the basic data type is a multidimensional array of double precision floating point numbers.
+   * - In MATLAB®, the you can create multidimensional arrays.
+By default, MATLAB® creates two dimensional arrays of double precision floating point numbers.
 Most expressions take such arrays and return such arrays.
-Operations on the 2-D instances of these arrays are designed to act more or less like matrix operations in linear algebra.
+     Operations on the 2-D instances of these arrays are designed to act like matrix operations in linear algebra.

      - In NumPy the basic type is a multidimensional ``array``.
 Operations on these arrays in all dimensionalities including 2D are element-wise operations.
 One needs to use specific functions for linear algebra